Finite elements#

 std::vector<Real> projectionVector_; // direction vector(s) of a projection

-DiffOpType diffop_; // DoF differential operator (_id,_dx,_dy, ...)
+DiffOpType diffop_; // DOF differential operator (_id, _dx, _dy, ...)

 std::vector<Real> derivativeVector_; // direction vector(s) of a derivative